-Roll Out The Welcome Mat
+Roll Out The Welcome Mat for Clean Carpeting

 An outdoor mat on which guests can wipe their feet before entering the home can capture much dirt and outdoor debris that commonly clings to shoes.
 Additionally, the first fifteen feet of interior space, as measured from the doorway, are the most likely to become soiled.
 Cover this area of carpeting with washable rugs to keep entryway carpets clean and fresh.

-Build A Shoe Station
+Build A Shoe Station for Clean Carpeting

 In many parts of the world, it is traditional to remove shoes and don slippers or socks when entering the home.
 You can implement this carpet-saving habit in your home by placing a small shelf or shoe rack near the door.